Kitchari

 The mung beans (soaked, drained and rinsed)

-4 cups water (or about enough to cover all ingredients with an inchto spare)
+5 cups water (or enough to cover all ingredients with an inch to spare)

-After simmering for 30 minutes, add 1/2 cup RINSED white basmati rice and simmer for 15 more minutes or until mung beans are soft.
+After simmering for 25 minutes, add 1/2 cup RINSED white basmati rice and simmer, covered, for 15 more minutes or until mung beans are soft and rice is cooked.

 My favorite additional options:

-Substitute a can of coconut milk for some of the water to make it extra creamy! *Not recommended in cases of extra kapha or during a cleanse
+• Substitute a can of coconut milk for some of the water to make it extra creamy! *Not recommended in cases of excess kapha or during a cleanse

-Sautee your favorite mushrooms in oil while mung beans are cooking and add in towards end of cooking.
+• Sautee your favorite mushrooms in ghee or oil while mung beans are cooking and add in towards end of cooking.

 Tip: If reheating the next day: add some water!
-Ayurveda doesn’t recommend eating leftovers because the food loses its prana, but I believe next day is A OK!
+Ayurveda doesn’t recommend eating leftovers because the food loses its prana (life force energy), but I believe next day is A OK!

 InstantPot Kitchari Version!!

 Turn the Sautee option on and add ghee or coconut oil.
-When it’s hot, add the spices and stir for a minute or so (keep close watch so they don’t burn).
-Then add 3.5 cups (instead of 5 cups) water, the mung beans, rice, and veggies.
-Set on high pressure for 4 minutes.
+Once it’s hot, press Cancel, add the spices and stir for a minute.
+Then add 4 cups water, the soaked split mung beans, rice, and veggies.
+Set on high pressure for 5 minutes.
 Let it naturally release for 10 minutes before manually releasing pressure.
-Serve with all the garnishes.
+Serve with the garnishes.

 Make Your Own Kitchari Spice Mix